Dexus Material Issues in Accordance with GRI Requirements

 We have created a matrix to assist in prioritising the most material issues as the basis for ongoing disclosure.
 These material issues are a major consideration in the development of our evolving Sustainability Approach.

-The material issues align to the key objectives of Dexus's sustainability approach and have informed our FY17 and future commitments.
+The material issues align to the key objectives of our sustainability approach and have informed our FY18 and future commitments.

-The materiality matrix also informed the material aspects that have been included within Dexus’s 2017 GRI Index.
+The materiality matrix also informed the material topics that have been included within Dexus’s 2018 Global Reporting Initiative (GRI) Index

-Dexus's Top 10 material issues reflect priorities for Dexus and our stakeholders, and align with GRI Standards reporting requirements and Dexus's sustainability approach.
+Dexus's Top 10 material issues reflect priorities for Dexus and its stakeholders and align with GRI Standards requirements and our sustainability approach.

-The material issues are not prioritised, but organised under the key sustainability objectives.
+The material issues are not prioritised, rather organised under the key sustainability objectives.

 Relating Dexus’s material issues to the United Nations Sustainable Development Goals